 9front used to ship with the original Plan 9 native SSH1 client from Bell Labs.
-It has since been deleted.

-A new SSH2 client has been written from scratch to replace it.
-The new client supports only chacha20-poly1305 cipher and curve25519 Diffie-Hellman for key exchange (as well as plain passwords).
+It has since been replaced with a new SSH2 client has been written from scratch.
+The new client supports only chacha20-poly1305 cipher and curve25519 Diffie-Hellman for key exchange.
+RSA public key and password authentication are supported with factotum.